tydillon/movie-search/Tyler-directions.md

 - Convert response to JSON
 - Within the handleSubmit function, call the searchMovie function with the criteria.
-- .then console log the results to make sure it worked
+- .then console log the results to make sure it worked (within the handleSubmit function)

 ## Display the movie info

 - Within the app function, make another hook for the results.
 Default is an empty array
-- Back in the handleSubmit function, run the setter function for the results, pass in the result.Search
+- Back in the handleSubmit function, run the setter function for the results, pass in the result.Search (do this as a .then)
 - Make a new div under the button with the class box.
 - Make a ul
 - Import map from ramda